 The value of an engineering degree from UMass Dartmouth is evident in our high job placement rates and entrance into graduate studies.

 Whether you are a prospective or current undergraduate or graduate student, a parent, or faculty colleague, I hope you find the information you are looking for on our website.
 Please feel free to contact Ms. Jennifer Murphy, the College of Engineering Academic Advisor, for undergraduate advising questions or Dr. Raymond Laoulache for graduate or general-engineering questions.
-You can also reach out to our departments for specific questions about our programs; or Ms. Lara Stone for alumni and giving opportunities.
+You can also reach out to our departments for specific questions about our programs.